webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Speaks-for-the-Land.md

 ---
 aliases:
-- "Speaks for the Land"
+  - Speaks for the Land
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Speaks for the Land
+collection: Foci
+kind: Compendium
 ---
 ## Speaks for the Land
 Your spiritual connection to nature and the environment grants you mystical abilities.